The staff matters most to a successful creative spaces, not the equipment.

 An organizational model like this may be north of $400,000 annually.
 However, the payoff to establishing and scaling a robust, equitable, innovative environment that quickly generates novel thinking and cash for your institute’s bottom line is well worth the upfront investment.

-After 15,000 sq/ft, and depending on the mission of your makerspace, you may add (in no particular order):
+After 15,000 sq/ft, and depending on the mission of your creative space, you may add (in no particular order):

 • C suite staff